Security Debt in Practice: Nuanced Insights from Practitioners: Research Findings

 \subsection{\textbf{To what extent are software practitioners knowledgeable about SDs and their impact on software security?
 (RQ1)}}

-In Table~\ref{RQ1_analysis}, we analyze software practitioners’ understanding of SDs according to six major themes of SDs: i) examining how software practitioners understand and define SDs, ii) providing concrete examples of SDs, iii) identifying root causes of SDs, iv) illustrating potential code vulnerabilities arising from SDs, v) assessing the time horizon of SDs, whether they are viewed as short-term or long-term risks, and vi) evaluating the overall impact of SDs on the software reliability and maintainability.
+In Table~\ref{RQ1_analysis}, we analyze software practitioners' understanding of SD according to six major themes: i) examining how software \textbf{\emph{definitions of SD}} provided by practitioners, ii) providing concrete \textbf{\emph{examples of SD}}, iii) identifying \textbf{\emph{root causes of SD}}, iv) illustrating \textbf{\emph{potential code vulnerabilities arising from SD}}, v) assessing the \textbf{\emph{time horizon of SD}}, whether they are viewed as short-term or long-term risks, and vi) evaluating the overall \textbf{\emph{impact of SD on software quality}}. \cb{For each theme, the table lists the key codes that emerged from our thematic analysis along with the number of participants who contributed to each code.}